electric-sql/electric/docs/integrations/deployment/supabase.md

 ### Supabase Auth

 [Supabase Auth](https://supabase.com/docs/guides/auth) works as an authentication solution for Electric.
-Authenticate using Supabase and then use the JWT returned by Supabase Auth as the [auth token for the Electric replication connection](../../usage/auth/token.md).
+Authenticate using Supabase following the instructions in the [Supabase Auth documentation](https://supabase.com/docs/guides/auth).
+Use the JWT returned by Supabase Auth as the [auth token for the Electric replication connection](../../usage/auth/token.md).

+#### Configuring Electric to work with Supabase Auth

+See the sections above on [Retrieving the authentication key](#3-retrieving-the-authentication-key) and [Configuring Electric to connect to Supabase](#4-configuring-electric-to-connect-to-supabase).

-#### Authenticating users
+#### Authenticating the Electric client connection

-Follow the instructions in the [Supabase Auth documentation](https://supabase.com/docs/guides/auth).
 Having authenticated a user, set the `session.access_token` returned by `supabase.auth.getSession()` as the value for `config.auth.token` when electrifying your database connection.

 For example: